deislabs/deislabs.io/content/posts/wasi-nn-onnx.md

 WASI runtimes, access to highly optimized inferencing runtimes for machine learning workloads.
-Andrew Brown has an [excellent article on the BytecodeAlliance blog about the motivations of WASI NN][ab-1], but in short, the proposed API describes a way for guest modules to load an already built machine learning model, provide input tensors, and execute inferences on the highly optimized runtime provided by the WASI host.
+Andrew Brown has an [excellent article on the BytecodeAlliance blog about the motivations of WASI NN][ab-1], but in short, the proposed API describes a way for guest modules to load a pre-built machine learning model, provide input tensors, and execute inferences on the highly optimized runtime provided by the WASI host.
 One of the most important things to note about the WASI NN API is that it is model agnostic, and so far quite